Employer

 As an employer, you may be required to make deductions from an employee’s salary (attachment of earnings) to cover unpaid claims.

-The requirement for a tax deduction account when paying salaries will be phased out from 2026.
+The requirement for a tax deduction account when paying salaries is phased out from 2026.
 Employers must pay withholding tax directly to the Tax Administration on the first working day after salary payment, instead of transferring the amount into a dedicated tax deduction account.

 Release funds from a tax deduction account

-If the enterprise has money left in their tax deduction account when it’s discontinued, there are two possible ways for you to get this money back:
+If the enterprise has money left in their tax deduction account when it’s discontinued, there are three possible ways for you to get this money back:

-• If the amount in the tax deduction account is less than NOK 12 000 after payment of the sixth period for 2025, you will get an automatic refund of the money.
-The amount will be paid after 10 April 2026.
+• If the amount in the tax deduction account is less than NOK 12,000 after payment of the sixth period for 2025, the amount will be automatically released after 10 April 2026.
+The amount will either be transferred to another account you hold at the bank, or the account will be converted.
+Contact your bank to find out what applies to you.

 • If the amount in the tax deduction account is NOK 12 000 or more after payment of the sixth period for 2025, you must apply for a refund of the money.